swang251/swang251.github.io/source/_posts/DSPFirst-AppendixA.md

 ---
 title: DSP First - Appendix A - Complex Numbers
-date: 2018-12-17 22:18:05
+date: 2018-12-18 22:18:05
 tags: DSP First
 categories: DSP
 mathjax: true
 toc: true
 ---

-### A.0 Before Introduction
-- In this appendix, the basic manipulations off complex numbers are reviewed.
+- In this appendix, the basic manipulations of complex numbers are reviewed.
 There ideas are treated:
   - simple algebraic rules: operations on $z = x+jy$.
   - elimination of trigonometry: Euler's formula for the complex exponential $z = re^{j\theta}=r\cos\theta+jr\sin\theta$.
   - representation by vectors: a way for visualization.